Online Master of Science in Clinical Mental Health Counseling

 COUN 6350 - Career and Lifestyle Development

-COUN 6520 - Advanced Skills in Helping Relationships
+COUN 6520 - Applied Clinical Skills II

-CMHC 6960 - Practicum in CMHC
+COUN 6960 - Practicum in CMHC

-CMHC 6970 - Internship I in CMHC
+COUN 6970 - Internship I in CMHC

 Clinical Mental Health Counseling Elective Options (Choose Two):